Economy of Sarawak: Economic policy

 Companies intending to supply works and services to the state government of Sarawak such as electrical and mechanical works should not have foreign equity higher than 49% of the company shares.
 Besides, at least 30% of the shares should be held by bumiputera.
 Construction projects valued less than or equal to RM 200,000 would be reserved for bumiputera companies (where 51% or more of the shares are held by bumiputera and financial management is controlled by bumiputera).
 Bigger projects would be awarded through bidding process.
 Meanwhile, the manufacturing sector has been fully liberalised where foreign entities can hold 100% of the company shares.
 Malaysian federal government provided tax incentives (exemption from import and excise duties) for various sectors such as manufacturing, agricultural sector, biotechnology, shipping and transportation, training, and research and development.
 Incentives provided by the Sarawak state government are: additional round of tax benefits for being pioneer status, 100% infrastructure allowance, and full import duty exemption for any raw materials, or parts not available in Sarawak.
 Other benefits include reduction of freight charges for shipping of goods from Sarawak and Sabah to Peninsular Malaysia.

 Cabotage policy was implemented in Malaysia on 1 January 1980.
 This policy designated Port Klang as the main container hub in Malaysia, where all the international cargo ships must make a stop.
 The distributions of goods from Port Klang to other ports in the country are handled by domestic shipping companies.
 In 2017, liberation was introduced to exempt East Malaysia from this policy so as to enable foreign ships to transport cargo from ports in Peninsular Malaysia to Sarawak and Sabah so as to lower the price of import items in these two states.
 However, the Sarawak government wanted the cabotage policy to be reinstated so as to protect the local shipbuilding and shipping industry.
+In 2024, foreign ships are allowed to provide direct shipping to ports in Sarawak, Sabah and Labuan without going through Port Klang.

-The rate of commercialisation of new inventions that was selected in exhibitions/competitions/conferences has been low.
+The rate of commercialisation of new inventions that were selected in exhibitions/competitions/conferences has been low.
 Therefore, Sarawak government established seven innovation hubs and five private sector partner hubs to provide support and market access to entrepreneurs and startups.